mxmlkzdh/snowmint/README.md

 ## Install

-The SnowMint server accepts the following optional commandline flags:
+The SnowMint server accepts the following optional command line arguments:

 `--address` The address for the server to bind to (default: localhost)